 - UTP Ethernet cable (Cat 5,6 or 7)

 Networking Components Overview

-Cable – For home networks cat 6 is the best choice today.
-CAT 7 (latest version) is shielded which add complications to the installation.
+Cable – For home networks cat 6 is probably the best choice today.
+CAT 7 (latest version) is shielded which adds complications to the installation.

 RJ45 Connectors -Terminates the cable and plugs into a computer/switch/socket.